-So I’m starting this blog a little to document my garage upgrades and share everything that I’m learning along the way.
-There’s a lot of info out there but it’s not in any one place.
+So I’m starting this blog to document my garage upgrades and share everything that I’m learning along the way.

 And to be honest, I’m doing this to keep myself accountable.
 I have an idea of my garage transformation and you’re going to help me make that idea a reality.

 Here’s what it looked like when I started…

 And that’s really only the beginning.
 More to come!

 I have a couple of goals for my garage transformation:

 I love the look of a finished garage.
 You see high-end garages and they all have one thing in common: drywall.

 For me, I live in Florida and this has the additional benefit of keeping some of that heat and humidity outside where it belongs.
 Especially since my garage faces the sun for most of the day.

 The plan is to do the opposite wall, but there’s some plumbing and the water heater than needs to be relocated first.
 Soon though.

 The goal is lower the temperatures inside by 10-15 degrees.
 Hopefully this will lower my energy bills as well, but that’s an added bonus.